EoinMcEvoy/Neo-Hooke-VUMAT/README.md

 Alter neo-hookean material properties (C10, D1) within the input file as required

-Subroutine has not been robustly tested but computes the same stress as the in-built Abaqus material law in several single-element simulations
+Subroutine has not been robustly tested but computes the same stress as the in-built Abaqus material law for several single-element deformations